daveleroy/SublimeDebugger/README.md

 see https://www.sublimetext.com/docs/3/build_systems.html

-Tasks are basically the same as sublime builds but there are a few additional paramters.
+Tasks are basically the same as sublime builds but there are a few additional parameters.
 `name` which will show up in the debugger ui and the be the name of the panel

 ```